 Tau Kappa Epsilon has multiple RLC locations to further expand its impact on Fraters seeking personal and professional skills training.
 While the locations may shift based on need and ability to serve the members, the focus will not waiver.
-Three of the RLCs have been sponsored by Fraters looking to help continue the cycle of education.
-The Region 4 RLC has been named the Greg and Cay Woodson Regional Leadership Conference, the Region 2 RLC has been named the Elmer and Donna Smith Regional Leadership Conference, and the Region 3 RLC has been named the Donald R. Tapia Regional Leadership Conference.
-These three great gentlemen, Greg Woodson, Elmer Smith and Donald R. Tapia, have continued leaving their mark on TKE by endowing these RLCs and promoting the growth and development of the members of Tau Kappa Epsilon.
+All four of the RLCs have been named by Fraters looking to expand the cycle of education.
+The Region 4 RLC has been named the Greg and Cay Woodson Regional Leadership Conference, the Region 2 RLC has been named the Elmer and Donna Smith Regional Leadership